-At St. Joseph School, our doors are always open to discuss ways we can help your family gain the most from the gift of Catholic Education.
+At Saint Joseph School, our doors are always open to discuss ways we can help your family gain the most from the gift of Catholic Education.

 FACTS Grant & Aid Assessment